 At the end of each retreat day, participants “check in” with the faculty members on progress made, barriers and facilitators to effective and efficient writing, and goals for the next day.
 Many participants take full advantage of their time away from home, work, family, and other obligations by continuing to write during the evening.

-Participants will also network with peer colleagues who are in the DBA-DIT capstone writing process and develop peer writing support groups that often continue to motivate and support each other after the conclusion of the experience.
+Participants will also network with peer colleagues who are in the DBA-DIT-DHA capstone writing process and develop peer writing support groups that often continue to motivate and support each other after the conclusion of the experience.